Solar Panels Switzerland 2026: Costs, Subsidies & Payback

 Modules last 25-30 years; most manufacturers offer a 25-year performance warranty (typically 80-85% of rated output at end of warranty).
 Inverters usually need to be replaced after 10-15 years (CHF 1'500-3'500).
 Batteries have a 10-15 year service life under typical use.

-What is a ZEV self-consumption group?
+What is a ZEV self-consumption group, and what changed in 2026?

 Conclusion